ksbckr/kaisoerenbecker/README.md

 ## README

-This is the repo for kaisoerenbecker.de.
-It uses jekyll and [kasper](https://github.com/rosario/kasper) theme from Rosario Rascuna.
+This is the repo for my personal blog [kaisoerenbecker.de](http://kaisoerenbecker.de).
+It uses jekyll and [kasper](https://github.com/rosario/kasper) theme from Rosario Rascuna, with minor changes.